aiman-al-masoud/deixiscript/docs/thesis/2-programming-languages.typ

 ALGOL allowed recursion (probably first imperative lang to do so)

-ALGOL 60 lacked native input and output statements in the language was another major reason for its lack of acceptance (no hello world!)
+ALGOL 60 lacked native input and output statements in the language, was another major reason for its lack of acceptance (no hello world!)

 COBOL